 Trust is what brings us, as humans, together.
-It’s the essential bond that underpins not only the relationships we have with one another, but also the relationships we have with government agencies and programs.
+It’s the essential bond that underpins not only the relationships we have with one another, but also the relationships we have with government agencies and programmes.

 Take child support, for example.
 To encourage the custodial parent (CP) and noncustodial parent (NCP) to cooperate, communicate, and comply with their responsibilities, the caseworker needs to earn the trust of both.
 CPs won’t ask for child support services unless they feel a sense of trust in the process and that there will be a positive outcome.
-Without trust, CPs required to cooperate with the child support program will be reluctant to divulge all the necessary information, such as how the child was conceived and how to find the NCP.
+Without trust, CPs required to cooperate with the child support programme will be reluctant to divulge all the necessary information, such as how the child was conceived and how to find the NCP.
 Neither CPs nor NCPs may be willing to divulge personal details unless they trust that the caseworker will not judge them, and that the agency will not misuse their personal or financial data.
 Failure to provide such information can lead to delays or failure in establishing paternity, a child support order, and payment on time and in full.

 Trust in the federal government has declined steadily over the last six decades, from a high of 77% in the mid-1960s to a near-historic low of 20% last year.1 Even trust in state and local governments, which have traditionally enjoyed a higher level of public confidence, significantly declined during the pandemic.2

 At the outset of the pandemic, many human services programmes, already strapped for funding, buckled under an unprecedented surge in demand.
 At the same time, human services programmes were required to quickly implement new federal programmes and mandates and change benefit programme policies.
 State HHS and labour organisations did what was necessary to respond quickly.
 Too often that meant making changes based on the immediate needs of the government agency administering the programme rather than designing technology, processes, and communications based on the needs of the people they served.